 The City of Marietta utilizes CDBG Entitlement funds to carry out activities that benefit low and moderate income persons.
-The draft PY2023 AAP and Con Plan has been created using the actual PY2023 funding amount of \$441,850.
-In the event that the final allocation differs from the expected amount of \$441,850, all proposed project budgets will be proportionally increased or decreased from the estimated funding levels to match actual allocation amounts.
-For Public Service Subrecipients, only projects that are not fully funded will receive an increase.
+The PY24 annual allocation amount is \$417,166.
+The draft PY2024 AAP and Con Plan was been created using the actual PY2023 funding amount of \$441,850.
+The draft AAP included the language "In the event that the final allocation differs from the expected amount of \$441,850, all proposed project budgets will be proportionally increased or decreased from the estimated funding levels to match actual allocation amounts.
+For Public Service Subrecipients, only projects that are not fully funded will receive an increase."
+All project budgets were decreased ~5.59% to match this decrease.